-More than three dozen policy proposals related to sustainable economic growth, chosen in a transparent and participatory process by representatives from across Guatemalan society, is expected to enjoy broad support when the country’s overarching low emission development strategy is launched this November.
+More than three dozen policy proposals related to sustainable economic growth, chosen in a transparent and participatory process by representatives from across Guatemalan society, are expected to enjoy broad support when the country’s overarching low emission development strategy is launched this November.

 Guatemala is part of a global movement to place its economy on a path toward greater efficiency and cleaner, less resource-intensive growth.
 As in many countries, historical economic growth in Guatemala has resulted in more pollution, including greater greenhouse gas (GHG) emissions.
 In Guatemala’s case, this is due primarily to agriculture, deforestation and other changes in land use, and the energy sector.